Z11mm/sca-project-c2-app-api/README.md

 # Project: Deploy a Three-Tier application to The Cloud

 ## Introduction
+This is my final project for the She Code Africa Cloud School(Cohort 2). <br>

 This application is a face-detection app based off of the AI/ML [Clarifai API](https://www.clarifai.com/models/ai-face-detection).
 The application allows users to upload images of audiences in an event/meeting and record the audience count.

 ## Application Architecture